Cairn: Religious Practices (North America)

 Peoples from some of the Indigenous cultures of arctic North America (i.e. northern Canada, Alaska and Greenland) have built carefully constructed stone sculptures called inuksuit and inunnguat, which serve as landmarks and directional markers.
 The oldest of these structures are very old and pre-date contact with Europeans.
 They are iconic of the region (an inuksuk even features on the flag of the Canadian far-northeastern territory, Nunavut).

 Cairns have been used throughout what is now Latin America, since pre-Columbian times, to mark trails.
 Even today, in the Andes of South America, the Quechuan peoples build cairns as part of their spiritual and religious traditions.

-Modern cairns
+Today

-Cairn can be used to mark hiking trails, especially in mountain regions at or above the tree line.
-Examples can be seen in the lava fields of Volcanoes National Park to mark several hikes.
-Placed at regular intervals, a series of cairns can be used to indicate a path across stony or barren terrain, even across glaciers.
-In Acadia National Park, in Maine, the trails are marked by a special type of cairn instituted in the 1890s by Waldron Bates and dubbed Bates cairns.
+Cairns can be used to mark hiking trails, especially in mountain regions at or above the tree line.
+Placed at regular intervals, a series of cairns can be used to indicate a path across stony or barren terrain.